Investor relations

 The Board is responsible for identifying the major business risks faced by the Group and for determining the appropriate course of action and systems to manage and mitigate those risks.

 The nature of medical diagnostics development and the early stage and scale of our operations means there are a number of risks and uncertainties.
 The Directors maintain a risk register and have summarised the principal risks and uncertainties that could have a material impact on the Group.
-The Principal Risks and Uncertainties are reported on pages 33 to 41 of the Group’s Annual Report and Financial Statements 2022.
+The Principal Risks and Uncertainties are reported on pages 27 to 33 of the Group’s Annual Report and Financial Statements 2023.

 The Board monitors the key areas such as clinical applications, competitive position, financial, intellectual property, manufacturing, market acceptance, operational, regulation and quality assurance, research and development, staff, key suppliers and key partners.
 An ongoing assessment is made of their potential impact and mitigation strategies and actions.
 New potentially material risks which arise between reviews are added to the risk register, discussed at Board level as they arise and followed up by the Board as appropriate.

 The Audit Committee has adopted formal terms of reference (see Principle 9) and considers financial reporting, corporate governance and internal controls.
-Its review of financial reporting includes discussion of major accounting issues, policies and compliance with UK-adopted international accounting standards, the law (Companies Act 2006), review of key management estimates and judgements (Note 1.22 Critical accounting estimates and judgements), review and update of the risk register, risk identification and assessment and risk management and mitigation activities and going concern assumptions.
+Its review of financial reporting includes discussion of major accounting issues, policies and compliance with UK-adopted international accounting standards, the law (Companies Act 2006), review of key management estimates and judgements (Note 1.17 Critical accounting estimates and judgements, of the Group’s Annual Report and Financial Statements 2023), review and update of the risk register, risk identification and assessment and risk management and mitigation activities and going concern assumptions.

 Internal control systems are designed to meet the particular needs of the Group and the risks to which it is exposed.
 The system of internal control is designed to manage the risk of failure to achieve business objectives, rather than to eliminate it, and by its nature can only provide reasonable but not absolute assurance against material misstatement or loss.